Degree: Bachelor of Education (B.Ed.)

 - stay in touch after graduation via the alumni network

-Admission requirements
+Admission and language requirements

 Higher education entrance qualification (HZB)